Migrant integration statistics - education

 People born outside the EU recorded higher participation rates in adult learning than their native born peers in Ireland, Poland, Finland, Hungary, United Kingdom, Portugal, Belgium, Netherlands, Germany, Sweden and Cyprus in 2018.

-In Cyprus and the United Kingdom the share of young native-born people who were not in education, employment or training was higher than the share for foreign-born people in 2017.
+In the United Kingdom, Ireland, Luxembourg and Denmark the share of young native-born people who were early leavers from education and training was higher than the share for foreign-born people in 2018.

 Development of the share of young people aged 15-29 neither in employment nor in education and training, EU-27, 2009-2019